Caesars Palace 2000: Development

+Reception

-ReceptionCaesars Palace 2000 received mixed reviews from critics, while the PC version received the most positive reaction.
+Caesars Palace 2000 received mixed reviews from critics, while the PC version received the most positive reaction.
 It received aggregate scores of 55% and 45% from GameRankings for PC and Dreamcast respectively.

 For the PC version, GameSpot editor Stephen Poole stated "You'll be better off looking for free online versions of the various games contained in Caesars Palace 2000".
 In contrast, IGN was more favorable to the PC version of the game.
 Francois Laramee of Allgame praised the game for its "excellent audio-visuals.
 The 3D accelerated graphics, specifically the tables, the cards and the dealers' hands, are well modeled and lit, and the playing chips are beautiful.
 The sound effects are accurate, and the voice actors, competent".
 However, he noted that "some of the 3D effects are not particularly wieldy, the menus flicker, it's often hard to stop the scrolling menus at the right time, and the camera angles switch too fast and frequently to be anything but distracting.
 The slot machine wheels are a bit on the small side and difficult to read".
 Laramee went on to call the game "a competent effort, but is essentially dry and uninspired".
 ComputerAndVideoGames.com's Alex Huhtala criticized the game for its "Poor, vomit-inducing presentation".

 For the PlayStation version, IGN's David Zdyrko cited that "Many of the games are quite enjoyable, but the truth of the matter is that it never quite matches the thrill of the real thing" and criticized on how "the visuals are very bland on the whole.
 It has low-resolution backgrounds, and pretty much nothing at all to get excited about".
 He also called the music "boring and completely uninspiring".
 Allgame editor Matt Grandstaff commended the card games, as they "require a fair amount of strategy, and thus remain entertaining" and that "the look and feel of Caesars Palace 2000 recaptures the feel of one of the most successful casinos of all-time".
 He stated that the game "is definitely not about the looks" but "does an admirable job recreating the casino experience".
 Grandstaff felt that the game "has the sound of a real casino.
 From background clatter to the voices of the dealer, this is Caesar's Palace".
 He noted that players "will enjoy sitting through hours of card games" but to "Avoid the slots".
 Grandstaff also commented that the strategy book that comes with the game "should be packed on any trip to Vegas".